IzaakBH/personal-obsidian/content/Savings Overview.md

 | 8            | 4.8               |
 | 9            | 5.4               |
 # Stoozing
-**Note**: new ISA rules allow contributing to multiple accounts of the same type in one year.
+**Note**: new ISA rules (Apr 24) allow contributing to multiple accounts of the same type in one year.
 This changes the strategy a lot.

-It is not likely I will re-stooze unless money/balance transfer fees are very low
-- Cannot fix in an ISA due to already contributing to a flex ISA, meaning fee must be very low to counteract tax.
-- Also, end of current stoozes are far from end of tax year 25 so cannot change ISA type.
-- Interest Rates are set to fall, so stoozing in flexy ISA is risky unless transfer fee is very low.

-A possible alternative is getting a very long transfer, putting in flexy ISA and then fixing a large sum in 25 tax year.
 ## MBNA
 Stoozed:
 Promo End Date: 08/10/24 (Oct)